| Spec | Synology DS225+ | QNAP TS-264 | Synology DS425+ | QNAP TS-464 |

 Does Synology still lock you into Synology-branded drives in 2026?

-No. Synology reversed that policy with DSM 7.3, released October 7, 2025.
-All Plus, Value, and J series NAS devices now support third-party SATA hard drives without warnings, degraded performance modes, or restricted functionality.
-You can use WD Red Plus, Seagate IronWolf, Toshiba N300, and other NAS-rated drives normally.
-Synology-certified drives remain an option and show no warnings, but they are no longer required.
+No. Synology reversed that policy with DSM 7.3 (October 2025).
+All Plus, Value, and J series NAS devices now support third-party SATA drives without warnings or restricted functionality.
+WD Red Plus, Seagate IronWolf, and similar NAS-rated drives work normally.
+Synology-certified drives remain an option but are no longer required.

 Which NAS is easier to set up for someone who has never used one?

 Synology.
-The DS225+‘s initial setup wizard walks you through network configuration, RAID selection, and user accounts in clear language.
-DSM’s interface maps closely to how non-technical users think about file organization.
-QNAP’s QTS assumes more baseline networking and storage knowledge.
-If you just want your files backed up and accessible from anywhere, start with Synology.
+The DS225+ setup wizard walks through network configuration, RAID selection, and user accounts in plain language.
+DSM maps closely to how non-technical users think about file organization.
+QTS assumes more baseline networking and storage knowledge — if you just want files backed up and accessible remotely, start with Synology.

-Can I run Plex on either of these NAS systems?
+Can I run Plex on either of these?

 Yes, both support Plex Media Server.
-The key difference is transcoding performance.
-The QNAP TS-264 and TS-464 (N5095 processor) handle 4K-to-1080p software transcoding more reliably than the Synology DS225+ and DS425+ (J4125 processor).
-If you have Plex clients that support direct play — Apple TV 4K, Nvidia Shield — transcoding is less critical.
-If your clients require transcoding, QNAP is the better choice.
+The QNAP TS-264 and TS-464 (N5095 processor) handle 4K-to-1080p software transcoding more reliably than the Synology models (J4125 processor).
+If your Plex clients support direct play — Apple TV 4K, Nvidia Shield — transcoding matters less.
+If clients require transcoding, QNAP is the better choice.

 Is QNAP safe after the ransomware incidents?

-QNAP substantially improved security practices after the Deadbolt ransomware attacks of 2021-2022.
-Current QTS versions require strong passwords and 2FA at setup, default ports are changed from common attack vectors, and QNAP’s security advisory response has improved.
-That said, Synology’s security track record remains cleaner.
-For either brand, keep the NAS off the public internet, enable the built-in firewall, and keep firmware updated — those steps eliminate the vast majority of risk for home office deployments.
+QNAP substantially improved security practices after the Deadbolt ransomware attacks of 2021–2022.
+Current QTS versions require strong passwords and 2FA at setup, default ports are hardened, and patch frequency has tightened.
+Synology’s security track record remains cleaner.
+For either brand: keep the NAS off the public internet, enable the built-in firewall, and keep firmware current — those steps eliminate the vast majority of home office risk.

-NAS-rated drives handle the 24/7 vibration and RAID rebuild workloads that consumer desktop drives are not designed for.
-Seagate IronWolf (available in 4TB, 6TB, 8TB, 12TB, 16TB, 20TB) and WD Red Plus (same capacity range) are the standard choices.
-Both are available on Amazon and work on Synology and QNAP NAS devices.
-For most 2-bay home office setups, two 4TB or 6TB IronWolf drives in RAID 1 provide a practical starting point at a reasonable cost.
+Seagate IronWolf and WD Red Plus are the two standard lines.
+Both are available in 4TB–20TB capacities on Amazon and work on both brands without issue.
+Two 4TB IronWolf drives in RAID 1 is a practical 2-bay starting point — 4TB of protected storage at a reasonable cost.

 Conclusion: Which Brand Wins in 2026?